Honey-Butter Corn on the Char-Broil Big Easy

 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

 I can eat a scary amount of crab legs.
 Fortunately, I don’t have to tell you just how much a ‘scary amount’ is, but when the crab legs are as great as these Old Bay crab legs cooked on my Char-Broil Big Easy, I cannot control myself.
-From the moment they go into cooker the aroma hits you and your stomach will start growling.
+From the moment they go into the cooker the aroma hits you and your stomach will start growling.
 In just minutes you too can be enjoying nice big ole meaty crab legs covered in Old Bay seasoning.
 For dipping, I made a bit of clarified butter, which is also something I cannot control myself around.
 This was a bonus meal for sure!

 Old Bay Crab Legs on the Char-Broil Big Easy